-

 Elizabeth E. Lloyd-Richardson, Ph.D. is an Assistant Professor of Psychology at the University of Massachusetts Dartmouth and Adjunct Assistant Professor of Psychiatry and Human Behavior at the Alpert Medical School of Brown University.
 She is a licensed Clinical Psychologist with specialized training in Health Psychology and adolescent health risk behaviors.
 She has extensive experience in developing and conducting treatments that promote healthful behaviors in adolescents and young adults, particularly in the areas of weight loss, physical activity, smoking cessation, and non-suicidal self-injury.
 She has authored over 50 papers and book chapters on these topics.
 She maintains an active clinical research lab with graduate and undergraduate students, with a particular interest in involving students in meaningful community-based research projects.

-We do provide a range of consulting services for youth-serving professionals, school personnel, and clinical/medical professionals.
-We are most commonly asked to provide education and guidance related to:
+Dr. Whitlock provides a range of consulting services for youth-serving professionals, school personnel, and clinical/medical professionals.
+She can assist schools, families and communities with:

-For more information about our consultation services, please contact the project director, Janis Whitlock, at jlw43@cornell.edu
+For more information about Dr. Whitlock’s consultation services, contact her at jlw43@cornell.edu

 Send an email to crpsib-l-request@cornell.edu.
 The body of the message should simply be “join”.
 Be sure to send your “join” message from the email address where you want to receive CRPSIR (previously CRPSIB) updates.